Merathilis/ElvUI_MerathilisUI/README_TUKUI.txt

 [b][size=160][color=orange]BugTracker:[/color][/size][/b]
 Report any issue or suggestion on the [url=http://git.tukui.org/Merathilis/ElvUI_MerathilisUI/issues]Ticket Tracker[/url] by creating a Ticket.
 Please give me as much Information you can get.
 Try to reproduce the Issue with only ElvUI, ElvUI_Config and MerathilisUI enable.
-You can see the latest changes here: [url]https://git.tukui.org/Merathilis/ElvUI_MerathilisUI/commits/development[/url]
+You can see the latest changes here: [url=https://git.tukui.org/Merathilis/ElvUI_MerathilisUI/commits/development]MerathilisUI Dev branch[/url]

 If you have simple questions or suggestions please post in this forum thread: [url=https://www.tukui.org/forum/viewtopic.php?f=11&t=77][Plugin]MerathilisUI | Suggestions/Questions[/url]